leoll2/MBZIRC2020/README.md

 echo "source $PWD/devel/setup.bash" >> ~/.bash_mbzirc
 ```

-##### Please note
-If you want to clone the repository by htmls, then for pushing/pulling you are going to be prompted to insert github username and email every single time;
-If you want to avoid this, you need to use SSH to clone the repository ```git@github.com:leoll2/MBZIRC2020.git```, and add the sssh key to your lcal pc and github account.
-Obviously, you can always copy the repo via https and add an ssh remote later.
+> **Tip**: if you clone the repository by https, then for pushing/pulling you will be prompted to insert github username and pass every single time; to avoid this, you may use SSH to clone the repository (`git@github.com:leoll2/MBZIRC2020.git`), and add the ssh key to your local pc and github account.
+Obviously, you can always copy the repo via https and add the ssh remote later.|

 Create links to Ardupilot and gazebo models folders (not strictly necessary, but handy):
 ```